kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 >
 > Open Chrome Developper Tools / Network.
 Reload a page multiple times.
 The table column "Size" will tell you that some files are loaded "from memory cache".
 Now close the browser, open Developper Tools / Network and load that page again.
 All cached files are loaded "from disk cache" now, because your memory cache is empty.

-You are looking for [cachified](https://github.com/Xiphe/cachified), which wraps virtually everything that can store by key to act as cache with ttl/max-age, stale-while-validate, parallel fetch protection and type-safety support.
+You are looking for [cachified](https://github.com/Xiphe/cachified), which wraps virtually everything that can store by key to act as cache with ttl/max-age, stale-while-revalidate, parallel fetch protection and type-safety support.

 ```ts
 import { LRUCache } from 'lru-cache';